SovereignCloudStack/standards/Standards/scs-0101-w1-entropy-implementation-testing.md

   - scs-0101-v1-entropy.md
 ---

-## Introduction

-The entropy standard mainly defines recommended flavor attributes to be available and also requires a high enough and consistent entropy to be available for all possible flavors.
-This is primarily tested with "FIPS 140-2 failures" as well as the entropy count available under `/proc/sys/kernel/random/entropy_avail`.

 ## Implementation notes

 We presume that almost nothing has to be done (or indeed can be done), as